mariobru/book-recommender/README.md

 - The original dataset contains information like "Title", "Author", "ISBN", "Rating", "Number of pages", etc.

 - Using the ISBN I can obtain a JSON from Google Books API which contains the genre of the book.
 With a loop, I have added these values to a new "genre" column in the dataframe.
-For this step, You need to register a project in Google API and create an auth token.
+For this step, you need to register a project in Google API and create an auth token.
 My token is saved in my ".env" directory (not present in GitHub for obvious reasons).
 You can check `cleanAndEnrich.py` to see how I did it.

 - Then I clean and order this new dataset so I can group by genre.